sahjan/MonsterGalaxy/README.md

-# Asteroids Game
+# Monster Galaxy

-A simple, retro Asteroids game developed in GameMaker Studio 1.4.
+A simple, retro Asteroids-like game developed in GameMaker Studio 1.4.
 This is a personal project purely intended for practicing game development in GameMaker Studio.

 ## To do